PDM Tool Settings#

 <package>is explicitly listed in

-setuptools.
-You should write a python script which contains
+You should write a python script with a function named

 ext_modules settings in the function.